Installation

 NOTE

-The git diff --exit-code line fails the build when a commit bypassed the pre-commit hook, leaving INDEX.md/GRAPH.md out of sync with nodes/.
+The git diff --exit-code line fails the build when a commit bypassed the pre-commit hook, leaving ENTRY.md/GRAPH.md out of sync with nodes/.

 Seed from existing docs